moq-wg/moq-transport/draft-lcurley-warp.md

 * GOAWAY:
 The endpoint successfully drained the session after a GOAWAY was initiated ({{message-goaway}}).

+# Relays {#relays-moq}

+The Relays play an important role for enabling low latency media delivery within the MoQ architecture.
+This specification allows for a delivery protocol based on a publish/subscribe metaphor where some endpoints, called publishers, publish media objects and some endpoints, called subscribers, consume those media objects.
+Relays leverage this publish/subscribe metaphor to form an overlay delivery network similar/in-parallel to what CDN provides today.

+Relays provide several benefits including

+* Scalability – Relays provide the fan-out necessary to scale up streams to production levels (millions) of concurrent subscribers.

+* Reliability - Relays can improve the overall reliability of the delivery system by providing alternate paths for routing content.

+* Performance – Relays are usually positioned as close to the edge  of a network as possible and are well-connected to each other and to the Origin via high capacity managed networks.
+This topography minimizes the RTT over the unmanaged last mile to the end-user, improving the latency and throughput  compared to the client connecting directly to the origin.'

+* Security –    Relays act to shield the origin from DDOS and other malicious attacks.

+Relays serves as policy enforcement points by validating subscribe and publish requests to the tracks.

+## Subscriber Interactions
+TODO: This section shall cover relay handling of subscriptions.

+## Publisher Interactions
+TODO: This section shall cover relay handling of publishes.

+## Relay Discovery and Failover
+TODO: This section shall cover aspects of relay failover and protocol interactions

+## Restoring connections through relays
+TODO: This section shall cover reconnect considerations for clients when moving between the Relays

 # Messages
 Both unidirectional and bidirectional Warp streams are sequences of length-deliminated messages.